 A Beginner’s Guide To The H-1B Lottery

-The H-1B is one of the most popular, yet most challenging to acquire of all the visa categories.
-The H-1B visa is valuable for employers who need foreign talent to fill key professional roles, so demand is high for the 85,000 visas available each fiscal year.
-Of these new H-1B visas, 65,000 regular visas are issued and an additional 20,000 are reserved for applicants with U.S. master’s degrees.
+The H-1B visa is among the most popular yet challenging visa categories to acquire.
+Understanding the H-1B visa lottery is key to the process.
+It is valuable for employers who need foreign talent to fill key professional roles, so demand is high for the 85,000 visas available each fiscal year.
+Of these new H-1B visas, 65,000 regular visas are issued, and an additional 20,000 are reserved for applicants with U.S. master’s degrees.

-Every year, U.S. Citizenship and Immigration Services (USCIS) receives far more H-1B cap-subject petitions than there are visas available for employees.
+Every year, U.S. Citizenship and Immigration Services (USCIS) receives far more H-1B cap-subject petitions than employee visas.
 And each year, more people file H-1B visa petitions.
 In fiscal year (FY) 2024, USCIS received 780,884 H-1B cap-subject petitions.
 Just one year before, in FY 2023, USCIS received 483,927 H-1B cap-subject petitions.

 Due to the competitive nature of the H-1B application process and the strict timelines that applicants must adhere to, early preparation and a strong foundational knowledge of the H-1B lottery process is crucial for employers who want to secure work authorization for their foreign-born employees.